 In vintage Christmas postcards (ca. 1880–1920) from Germany and surrounding countries, there are a range of visual interpretations of the Christkind.
 Gender is one variable, though female is the predominant choice.
 The age of the Christkind also varies, from about two years old to twenty-two.
 Her head may be adorned with a star headband, holly, a halo, or some combination of the three.

 One constant in the iconography is the Christkind’s journey through a snowy landscape, bearing gifts.
-Sometimes she is shown as a wingless human with a hooded fur coat.
+Sometimes she is shown as a wingless human with a hooded fur coat (perhaps borrowing from the iconography of Snegurochka the Snow Maiden of Russian fairy tales, the granddaughter and helper of Ded Moroz).

 But more frequently she is shown as an angel.